Check our Daily Auctions page to see some of the best sports card auctions ending daily! And listen to our podcast Cards To The Moon!

-He already has five Super Bowl rings and named the MVP of the Super Bowl four of those times.
+He already has seven Super Bowl rings and named the MVP of the Super Bowl five of those times.

-Here are his three best rookie cards in our opinion (with links to bid or buy below).
+It’s a great story especially knowing that he’s come a long way since being a sixth-round draft pick.
+Here are the three best Tom Brady rookie cards in our opinion (with links to bid or buy below).

 1. 2000 Playoff Contenders #144